RobTillaart/printHelpers/README.md

 - Investigate the precision of **sci()** and **eng()**.
 - Investigate performance of **sci()** and **eng()**.
 - Investigate performance (local variables instead of modifying parameters)
+- investigate sci() version based upon use of log()
+  - performance
+  - accuracy
 - Investigate thread safe version
   - pass char buffer as parameter (breaking)
+  - could be the log10 pow version?
 - improve readability of the code
-- investigate separators in bin() and hex()
-  - point or space, per 4 or per 2
-  - shared printbuffer too small for bin()
-- investigate sci() version based upon use of log()
-  - performance
-  - accuracy
+- documentation
-- make table for toBytes() values KB, MB etc. (21 entries)
+  - table for toBytes() - values KB, MB etc. (21 entries  3 x 7 ?) range etc
+- implement **toRoman()**
+- investigate separators in hex()
+  - space per 8, 4 or 2

 #### Wont (only upon request)